Updated: Sep 5

 The only two products you should use on your skin immediately following a chemical peel are sunscreen and moisturizer.
 Chemical Peels make your skin more sensitive to sunlight, so you want to have these done in the Fall and Winter months when there is less exposure to the sun.

-EltaMD SPF 46 Sunscreen is the sunscreen I often recommend after receiving a chemical peel treatment.
+Colorscience sunscreen is the one I often recommend after receiving a chemical peel treatment.
 This sunscreen is effective and gentle so it shouldn’t irritate your delicate post-peel skin.
 I recommend staying out of the sun and elements for about a week just to be on the safe side.
 Wearing sunscreen is a must all the time year-round, but especially when you’ve just had a chemical peel (pro-tip: another good sunscreen for after a chemical peel is La Roche-Posay Anthelios 60 Cooling Water – this is a nice one because it won’t burn when it goes on your sensitive post-peel treatment skin).

 How can I prep my skin for a Chemical Peel?